Lifestyle

 Fun ways to care for a pet without the hefty price tag

-Here are the perfect workarounds for those of us who love animals but can’t commit to the permanency of being a pet owner.
+Here are the perfect workarounds for those of us who love animals but find being a pet owner either too much of a commitment or expensive.

 By Carolyn Tate